SEC News

 Attendees had the opportunity to engage directly with exhibitors and experts throughout the evening, asking questions about government rebates, solar and battery installations, home electrification, electric vehicles and energy efficiency upgrades.

-One lucky attendee also took home a free induction cooktop as part of a community giveaway designed to encourage households to begin their electrification journey.
+Two lucky attendee also took home a free induction cooktop as part of a community giveaway designed to encourage households to begin their electrification journey.

 Smart Energy Council General Manager – Media and Communications, Tim Lamacraft, who hosted the event, said the success of the expo reflected the community’s desire for practical information rather than complex energy policy discussions.